Electric Vehicle Mold Risks and Remediation

 How Mold Takes Hold in Your Car

-Cars are the perfect breeding ground for mold.
-They are small, often poorly ventilated, frequently damp — from rain, wet umbrellas, spilled drinks, or high humidity — and lined with organic materials like fabric, carpet, foam padding, and leather.
-All mold needs to thrive is moisture and something to feed on.
-Your car's interior has both in abundance.
+Cars are close to a perfect breeding ground: small, often poorly ventilated, frequently damp — from rain, wet umbrellas, spilled drinks, or plain humidity — and lined with organic materials like fabric, carpet, foam padding, and leather.
+All mold needs is moisture and something to feed on, and a car interior offers both in abundance.
+According to the U.S. Environmental Protection Agency, mold can begin colonizing a damp surface in as little as 24 to 48 hours.

 Why Children Are Significantly More Vulnerable